 Now of all times there is an emergency in connection with his work on the offshore drilling rig.
 He is forced to order new material and tools right now.

 Because of that crisis he can’t finish his project and therefore can’t visit his beloved and hold her in his arms.

 They ask for money – it’s all a big lie

 If he finishes his project on time, he would get a big bonus.
 This bonus is now at risk because his credit card has been blocked.

 He also wants to communicate via video chat, but due to technical problems the video doesn’t work or if it does, it only works for a few seconds or with a frozen picture.

 He sounds desperate and needs help.
 So he asks the lady of his heart to help him on short notice.
 Of course he only wants to borrow the money and of course he wants to pay it back as soon as possible.

 The only catch in this story: not a single word is true.

-The money should be transferred as fast as possible
+The money should be transferred fast

 The Oil Rig Con Man offers for the transfer the following options: